 For Immediate Release

-Empowering the leaders of e-discovery, the Electronic Discovery Reference Model (EDRM) creates practical global resources to improve e-discovery, privacy, security and information governance.
-Since 2005, EDRM has delivered leadership, standards, tools, guides and test datasets to strengthen best practices throughout the world.
-EDRM has an international presence in 113 countries and growing and an innovative support infrastructure for individuals, law firms, corporations and government organizations seeking to improve the practice and provision of data and legal discovery.
+Empowering the leaders of e-discovery, the Electronic Discovery Reference Model (EDRM) creates global practical resources to improve e-discovery, privacy, security and information governance.
+Since 2005, EDRM has delivered leadership, standards, tools, guides and test datasets to improve best practices throughout the world.
+EDRM has an international presence in 136 countries and growing and an innovative support infrastructure for individuals, law firms, corporations and government organizations seeking to improve the practice and provision of data and legal discovery.
 Learn more about the EDRM today at EDRM.net.

 EDRM Media Contact

 EDRM Global, Inc.